Posted on June 22, 2017 in Drug Abuse

 - A form of toxic muscle tissue breakdown called rhabdomyolysis

 In addition, repeated consumption of a synthetic cathinone can lead to the onset of addiction.
 So, are bath salt drugs really bath salts?
-No, they’re dangerous substances that can damage your health or even kill you.
+No, they’re dangerous substances that can damage your health or even kill you if you do not seek treatment right away.

 Authority Nutrition: Epsom Salt Benefits and Uses (Plus Important Side Effects) https://authoritynutrition.com/epsom-salt-benefits-uses/